-Most staff who are overtime-eligible (non-exempt) Harvard employees performing office, library, laboratory, and other technical jobs in Massachusetts are included in HUCTW (also known as the “bargaining unit”).
+Almost all staff in grades 47-56 who are overtime-eligible (non-exempt) Harvard employees performing office, library, laboratory, and other technical jobs in Massachusetts are included in HUCTW (also known as the “bargaining unit”).
 Non-exempt staff based at Dumbarton Oaks in Washington, DC are also included.
-All staff members who are part of the bargaining unit are eligible for negotiated Union benefits.
+All staff members who are part of the bargaining unit are eligible for Union-negotiated benefits.
 However you are not an official HUCTW member until you sign a membership card .
 In the first few months of your employment at Harvard, Union representatives will be in touch to say “Hello” and to give you the opportunity to sign up.
 If you would like to talk to an HUCTW representative about membership now, please contact us .

 HUCTW is not what is sometimes called a “Union shop,” where all eligible workers must join the Union.
 However, because our Union benefits include financial programs which all bargaining unit members may access, all Union-eligible workers must either sign a membership card or pay “fair share” fees.
 These fees are identical in amount to monthly Union dues, and are deducted in the same way.
 Since paying these fees is a condition of employment at the University, you will not save money by not joining the Union.
 By paying Union dues instead of the (identical) fair-share fee, you can vote in elections, run for office, and help ratify our negotiated contracts.
 Additionally, higher numbers of members show our strength both to the University and the world at large.
 Approximately 98% of Union-eligible members sign membership cards.
 The remaining 2% sign fair share cards.

-In 2017, HUCTW dues are $17.48 per paycheck (for those working more than 20 hours per week).
-For those who work 20 hours or less per week, the amount is $13.09 per paycheck.
+You can always find the latest dues rates on the bottom half of the online membership card: https://huctw.org/huctw-membership-card.
 These rates are set by our national parent Union, The American Federation of State, County, and Municipal Employees (AFSCME) each year on January 1st, and the rate is the same for all its member Unions nationwide.
-AFSCME bases dues rates on the average pay increases of all its members.
+AFSCME bases dues rates on the average pay increases of all its members across the country.
 Union dues are used to support the work of the Union at different levels–nationally, regionally, and locally.

 Lots.
 Our contract is comprised of two books — the Agreement and the Personnel Manual.
 These books describe the HUCTW salary increase program and benefits, as well as detailing the policies, protections, and programs Harvard and HUCTW have agreed to over the years.
 Please contact us if you would like hard copies of these booklets.